The Electron-Ion Collider

 Quark and Gluon Confinement

-Experiments at an EIC would cast fresh light on the mystery of why quarks or gluons can never be observed in isolation but must remain confined within protons and nuclei.
+Experiments at an EIC will cast fresh light on the mystery of why quarks or gluons can never be observed in isolation but must remain confined within protons and nuclei.

 goals